History of the Middle East: Israel's conflicts in Palestine, Lebanon, Yemen, and Iran, Middle East crisis (October 2023–present)

 There were multiple peace talks between Israel, Hamas, and the U.S., but most of these failed.
 Joe Biden, U.S. president from 2021 to 2025, minorly held back Israel's plans for Gaza, while at the same time supplying Israel with weapons.
 Many countries and international organizations found Israel to be committing genocide by deliberately shooting, bombing, and starving Gazan civilians en masse.
 Meanwhile, Iran formed an anti-Israel "axis of resistance" with Hamas, Hezbollah, Syria, and Yemeni Houthis.
 The Houthis attacked shipping in the Red Sea in 2023, leading to a U.S.-led military response.

 In 2024, Iran and Israel launched air strikes at each other.
 Israeli intelligence then carried out a widespread attack in Lebanon, by flooding the country with electronic devices such as pagers which had been rigged to explode.
 The devices were intended to be sold to Hezbollah members, though some civilians were killed.
 Israel then invaded Lebanon, escalating their conflict with Hezbollah.

 In 2025, the Houthis made a ceasefire with the U.S., pausing their fighting in Yemen and Houthi attacks on shipping in the Red Sea; the deal did not include an end to the Houthis' attacks on Israel.
 Later, Israel launched a series of airstrikes on Iran, beginning the Iran-Israel war.
 Iran responded with strikes against Israel, and the two countries have continued bombing each other since.
 Israel claimed their strikes were intended to destroy Iran's ambitions to build nuclear bombs for themselves; however, Iranian civilians were targeted in some cases.
 Israel then strengthened its occupation of the West Bank.
 In his second term as U.S. president, Donald Trump brought the U.S. into the war on Israel's side, by striking three Iranian nuclear sites.
 As a result, the Houthis ended their ceasefire with the U.S., and Iran unsuccessfully tried striking a U.S. military base in Qatar.

 Dissolution of Ba'athist Syria (2024)

 In 2024, a coalition of Syrian opposition armies captured Damascus, forcing Bashar al-Assad to flee the country—likely to Russia—ending Ba'athist Syria.
-Since 2022, al-Assad had received less support from Russia, who were "bogged down" in the Russian invasion of Ukraine.
+Since 2022, al-Assad had received less support from Russia, which was "bogged down" in the Russian invasion of Ukraine.
 Ahmed al-Sharaa, the head of Tahrir al-Sham since 2017, became president of Syria's new national government in 2025.